joseadrian/learning-three.js/readme.md

 # Learning Three.js

-This repository was crated to keep track of everything I learn about this library.
+This repository was created to keep track of everything I learn about this library.